Odjit/KindredSchematics/README.md

 -
 ## Credits
 - Thanks to [Mfoltz](https://github.com/mfoltz) for the original build mode idea in VCreate and for his consultation on ability replacement/spatial lookups.

--
+- Thanks to Rendy for the consult on snap.

-- This mod is licensed under the AGPL-3.0 license.
+This mod is licensed under the AGPL-3.0 license.